onekenoby/3AAI/Gemini_pdf_thinking_fast_slow/README.md

 # Chat with your documents

-This folder contains a (very) minimal, self-contained example of how to make an application to chat with your documents, using Chroma and Google Gemini's API.
+This folder contains an example of how to make an application to chat with your documents, using Chroma and Google Gemini's API.
-It uses the 2022 and 2023 U.S state of the union addresses as example documents.
+It uses the 'Thinking, fast and slow' book by Daniel Kahneman.

 ## How it works

 The basic flow is as follows:

-0. The text documents in the `documents` folder are loaded line by line, then embedded and stored in a Chroma collection.
+0. The pdf document in the `documents` folder is loaded page by page, then embedded and stored in a Chroma collection.

-1. When the user submits a question, it gets embedded using the same model as the documents, and the lines most relevant to the query are retrieved by Chroma.
+1. When the user submits a question, it gets embedded using the same model as the document, and the lines most relevant to the query are retrieved by Chroma.
 2. The user-submitted question is passed to Google Gemini's API, along with the extra context retrieved by Chroma.
 The Google Gemini API generates a response.
 3. The response is displayed to the user, along with the lines used as extra context.

-## Running the example
+## Running the code

-You will need an Google API key to run this demo.
+You will need a Google API key to run this demo.

 Install dependencies and run the example: